-HIES is currently developing a policy in relation to the treatment of vulnerable consumers.
-This will be reviewed by HIES's Primary Authority West Yorkshire Trading Standards Service prior to publication.
+HIES a developed a policy in relation to the treatment of vulnerable consumers.
+This was reviewed by HIES's Primary Authority West Yorkshire Trading Standards Service prior to publication and was approved.

 Prior to acceptance the applicant's terms and conditions, cancellation rights, customer complaints process, deposit processing, guarantee and warranty and installation (delivery) plan are all reviewed.
 HIES has five sets of standard Ts&Cs available for use by members, covering five different installation types.